espnet/espnet/egs2/chime7_task1/diar_asr1/README.md

 [lhotse](https://github.com/lhotse-speech/lhotse), used in this recipe for data preparation).

-It is worth to point out also that it is quite challenging to optimize the diarization hyperparameters (for example merging the segments that are X apart) for all three scenarios. <br> E.g. best parameters for CHiME-6 lead to degradation to
+It is worth to point out also that it is quite challenging to optimize the diarization hyper-parameters (for example merging the segments that are X apart) for all three scenarios. <br> E.g. best parameters for CHiME-6 lead to degradation to
 Mixer 6 performance. <br>